UBC-MDS/OlymPulse/README.md

 As sports fans, knowing the statistics of our favorite athletes and sports is necessary to analyze a game or competition, as well as to be able to chat and debate with other sports enthusiasts.

+## Explore de app

+You can access the deployed app on [shinyapps.io here](https://raulapps.shinyapps.io/OlymPulse/)!

 ## Description

 ![](img/OlymPulse_demo.gif)